Natural Arthritis Pain Relief

 The FDA itself estimates there are nearly 1000 dietary supplement manufacturers in the U.S. Of these, only a few routinely conduct placebo controlled clinical trials of their products.
 And those who do, do so voluntarily.

-This company is so proud of its commitment to science that it publishes its research studies in its products catalog every year and makes this catalog available online.
+This company is so proud of its commitment to science that it publishes its Complete Research Archive available to the public, as well as in their annual products catalog every year and makes this catalog available online.

 Many of the 30 excellence questions are intended to reveal a company’s commitment to science and determine the number (if any) of randomized, placebo-controlled studies they have personally conducted.